 This was my first visit to Australia and the start of many very enjoyable competitions.
 I came to look on Colac as my second home and Australia was a country I was to race in at least twice and sometimes three times a year over the following few years.
 Whilst I think of all the Colac races with affection, it is the first one that sticks in my mind as it was then that not only did I get back the world six day record but in doing so became the first woman to break 500 miles (and 800 km) in a six day race.

 Halfway through the race I knew that if I could clock 80 miles a day for each of the next three days I would pass 500 miles.
 This was to surpass my wildest dreams and would represent a major breakthrough for women.

 The Colac 6 Day Race took place in the City of Colac in Victoria state.
-It took place each year from 1984 to 2005.
+It was Australia’s first international 6-day race.
+It took place each year from 1984 to 2005, with the exception on 1985.
 The course was a 400 metre track around the Memorial Square.

 The race was renamed the Cliff Young Australian 6-Day Race in 2004 in honour of the pioneering Australian ultrarunner who had died the previous year.

-Robinson (then Adams) competed in the race five times from 1984 to 1989 and was the only athlete to win the race 5 consecutive times.
+Eleanor Robinson (then Eleanor Adams) competed in the race five times from 1984 to 1989 and was the only athlete to win the race five consecutive times.
 (The race was not held in 1985).
-She set world records in 1984, 1987, and 1989.Tags: 6 day races, Australian ultrarunning, Eleanor Adams, Eleanor Robinson, IAU, ultrarunning